mediasanctuary/air-justice-lab/README.md

 This repository archives historical air quality data (stored in the `data` directory) and scripts for archiving via the PurpleAir API (stored in the `scripts` directory.

-Every 10 minutes a GitHub Actions workflow runs `node scripts/index.js` and incrementally loads historic sensor data.
+Every 10 minutes a GitHub Actions workflow runs `node scripts/index.js` and incrementally loads historical sensor data.
 The same script also loads new data once every 24 hours.

 ## Dependencies